eProsima/fastdds-visualizer-plugin/docs/titlepage.rst

 Contributing to the documentation
 #################################

-*DDS Visualizer Plugin Documentation* is an open source project, and as such all contributions, both in the form of feedback and content generation, are most welcomed.
+*Fast DDS Visualizer Plugin Documentation* is an open source project, and as such all contributions, both in the form of feedback and content generation, are most welcomed.
 To make such contributions, please refer to the `Contribution Guidelines <https://github.com/eProsima/all-docs/blob/master/CONTRIBUTING.md>`_ hosted in our GitHub